emidiovaleretto/flask-diabetes-prediction/README.md

-<b>This dataset does not have a defined header.<b> Therefore, I have created a header which are based on the characteristics of each feature.
+<b>This dataset does not have a defined header.</b> Therefore, I have created a header which are based on the characteristics of each feature.

-## Geeting Started
+## Getting Started

 If you want to download this repository, just follow the steps below: